 Ceptor API Developer Portal

-Ceptor API Developer Portal allows developers to easily create, manage and setup individual applications, subscriptions and test the API’s.
+Ceptor API Developer Portal allows developers to easily create, manage and setup individual applications, subscriptions and test API’s.

-The Developer Portal provides self-service functionality to developers, where a developer can sign up, create and maintain his API Partner Organisation and register his applications.
+The developer portal provides self-service functionality to developers, where a developer can sign up, create and maintain his API Partner Organisation and register his applications.

-You can also use the Developer Portal to enable developers to discover new APIs, subscribe to them, view their documentation and try them out.
+You can also use the developer portal to enable developers to discover new APIs, subscribe to them, view their documentation and try them out.

 Developer Portal Features

-Ceptor API Developer Portal has amongst other, this functionality:
+Ceptor API Developer Portal provides the following:

-- Exposes APIs to consumers
+- Expose APIs to consumers

 - Internal and/or External